Sensors, Collections & Phenomenology

 Cayley Rice: The same is true in the infrared spectrum, electro-optical.
 So in all of these situations, that cycle time on developing new threats has been getting shorter and shorter because of the rapid expanse in commercial electronics and development of the commercial side.
 That's a real problem for defense because the DOD isn't known for moving quickly.
 There's a lot of testing, a lot of very rigorous testing that has to go into all of these components to make sure that they all work, that they are robust, they are reliable, they're secure in a way that even our cell phones that have all of our personal information don't necessarily need that level of security because they're not making life or death sorts of decisions.

 Cayley Rice: So for the government, they need to find a way to move at the same pace as commercial technology, or at least be able to update and respond to a threat that's evolving at that kind of pace, which is extremely difficult.
-So I think that that's where most of the biggest problems are going to come from.
+So I think that's where most of the biggest problems are going to come from.
 And that might mean advanced sensors or advanced techniques.
 It might mean cyber security kinds of threats and keeping up with that.
-But I think that that's probably the underlying factor across many of the biggest concerns to DOD in particular.
+But I think that's probably the underlying factor across many of the biggest concerns to DOD in particular.

 Meghan Good: So with that, it sounds like there probably are a lot of opportunities since certainly over the last 20 years or so we've seen technology advancing very quickly.
 And there's other measures that have happened on the commercial side.
 What kinds of opportunities do you see about bringing that sort of speed up into the sensor work that government agencies are doing today?

 Cayley Rice: Well, so it's, in some ways, the flip side of the same coin.
 Those same commercial technologies are available to government programs and sensors.
 And we've been seeing that more and more in a lot of work coming out of DARPA in particular, but really all of the DOD agencies, and a lot of the parts of Leidos as well, of adapting the new commercial technologies and finding ways to integrate them with either custom components that add the security, the reliability in the really harsh environments, or signal processing that integrates different pieces together and just does it better.
 So we need to be able to, instead of building necessarily the coolest systems from scratch, be able to integrate systems that are probably very similar in a lot of their components to our competitors, our foreign countries, but that do it smarter, that integrate them in more effective ways to get better performance, to get better reliability and protection against those evolving threats.
 So there is a lot of work going on in that realm right now.
-And I think that that's probably a huge opportunity.
+And I think that's probably a huge opportunity.
 There could be a lot more going on there as well.

 Meghan Good: So it sounds like an ultimate systems engineering and improvement kind of challenge and solution right now that there's these components that are ever changing, and you're trying to integrate them into these systems for different missions.
 But then at the same time, you have to do that even better as you're trying to speed up the process of delivering those systems.

 Cayley Rice: Yeah.
-I think that that sums it up really well.
+I think that sums it up really well.
 And I think that you also need to bear in mind the fact that you'll have to update it even faster.
 So as you're trying to design everything even better to start with, you need to design in scalability and flexibility to enable upgrades rapidly in the future.
 And in a lot of ways that relies on heavy processing so that you're making upgrades to the software and not upgrades to the actual radar antenna system.
 Those are much slower to implement.

 Meghan Good: Now, I'm curious, Cayley, in this COVID-19 pandemic world that we're in, what do you think about temperature scanning and the kinds of sensors needed for that?